Asakusa Kannon Senso-ji Buddhist Temple

 Admission Fee & Opening Hours

-The temple grounds are free to visit and accessible 24 hours a day.
+The temple grounds are free to visit and accessible 24 hours daily.
 The main hall has specific opening hours: 6 AM to 5 PM from April to September and 6:30 AM to 5 PM from October to March.

 How to Get There

-The fastest and most convenient way to visit the Sensō-ji temple is by subway.
-Asakusa Station is located close to the temple and is the end station of the Tokyo Ginza Subway Line 銀座線.
+The fastest and most convenient way to visit the Sensoji temple is by subway.
+Asakusa Station 浅草駅 is close to the temple and has two underground stations.
+The south part of the station is the end station of the Tokyo Ginza Subway Line 銀座線 (station number 19) and is operated by Tokyo Metro.
 The line is recognizable by its orange color and is Asia's oldest subway line.
 It officially opened on December 30, 1927.
-The Ginza Line starts in Shibuya, and you can transfer to this line from the Yamanote Line at Shimbashi or Ueno Station.
+The Ginza Line starts in Shibuya 渋谷駅 (station number 01), and you can transfer to this line from the JR Yamanote Line at Shimbashi 新橋駅 or Ueno 上野駅 Station.
+At the north part of the station, the second metro line stops: the Asakusa Line 浅草線, operated by Toei Subway.
+The line is recognizable by its salmon color and consists of 20 stations, from which Asakusa is station number 18.

 Address & Phone Number